websms-com/websmscom-php/README.md

   Changelog
   ------------------

+   * Version 1.0.4: Throws WebSmsCom_ParameterValidationException on json_encode() errors to prevent body being 'null' or 'false'.
+Before this change an empty content body resulted in an API exception with status code 4120
    * Version 1.0.3: Fixed setter setHttpClient and setSenderAddressType
    * Version 1.0.2: Fixed error where long message content could not be sent because some curl/php versions set "Expect:" HTTP Header.